sclorg/welcome/contribution.md

 Every repository contains directories with particular major versions.
 For example, MySQL repository includes directories 5.5, 5.6, and 5.7.

+### Labels

+Every repository has its own labels which help categorize and prioritize issues and pull requests, making it easier for contributors to understand the status and purpose of each item.
+However, we also have a few global labels used across all repositories.

+Here's a brief explanation of the common labels:

+1. **bug**: Indicates an issue that describes a defect or problem in the software.
+2. **duplicate**: Marks an issue or pull request that has already been reported or submitted and is identical or very similar to an existing one.
+3. **enhancement**: Signifies a request for a new feature or improvement to an existing feature.
+4. **help wanted**: Suggests that the issue or pull request needs assistance from other contributors or maintainers.
+5. **invalid**: Highlights an issue or pull request that is deemed inappropriate, incorrect, or not relevant to the project.
+6. **question**: Denotes an item that is primarily seeking clarification or further information.
+7. **ready for review**: Indication that an issue or pull request has been completed and is now awaiting review from team members or maintainers.
+You can find all items with this label using this [query](https://github.com/search?q=org%3Asclorg+label%3A%22ready+for+review%22+state%3Aopen&type=Issues).
+8. **wontfix**: Implies that the maintainers or contributors have decided not to address the issue or implement the requested change.

 ### Active versions

 Actively maintained versions should be kept as close to each other as possible -- both source-code-wise and feature-wise.
 It means maintainers should try to keep the list of use cases supported in the different versions the same, if possible.